ladachr-dot/vtools-genomics/src/vtools/ncbi_downloader/README.md

 - Batch downloads of sequences or annotations by a list of accession IDs or rsIDs
 - Automatic retry and backoff when NCBI rate limits or network errors occur
 - Checkpoints: if the run is interrupted, the tool resumes from the last processed ID
-- Unified CLI and (optional) GUI interface for non-technical users

 ### Command-line usage